AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 The [!DNL Admin Console] is the interface used to administer user access to all Adobe Experience Cloud products.
 Some key [!DNL Admin Console] concepts to be aware of:

 * A **product profile** is a combination of permissions, roles, and sandbox environments tied to a specific Adobe product.
 Multiple product profiles can be created for a single Adobe product.
 For example, a "Marketer" profile could limit permissions to what a typical marketer would need to complete key tasks in the production instance, while a "Data Architect" profile could be used to grant different permissions in multiple environments.
 In this lesson, we will create a "Luma Tutorial" product profile with all the permissions a Data Architect and Data Engineer would need to complete this tutorial in a sandbox environment.
-* An **integration** is a connection to a project in the Adobe Developer Console.
-Adobe IO is Adobe's developer portal and its Console is the heart of authentication and configuration of Adobe APIs.
-You will configure an integration in the Adobe IO and Postman lesson.
+* An **integration** is a connection to a _project_ in the Adobe Developer Console.
+The Adobe Developer Console is the heart of authentication and configuration of Adobe APIs.
+You will configure an integration in the Developer Console and Postman lesson.

 Also, here is a quick summary of the roles that exist for Platform, as well as any Adobe Experience Cloud application: